Home

 This might sound far-fetched but it is possible (and recommended) to reapply your sunscreen over makeup.
 Depending on the brand of SPF, you need to reapply your sunscreen every few hours and this means even if you're wearing makeup — especially if you're in the sun for prolonged periods of time.

 To do this, it's best to take a dry makeup sponge, apply the sunscreen to the sponge and gently pat it across your face, one section at a time.
+It's essential that you use a patting motion when applying the sunscreen, rather than dragging as this will ensure you don't smudge or remove your foundation.

 You may have to do a few quick touch-ups to your makeup but it won't ruin your entire look, we promise!